tulodzieckim/Socialmedia/README.md

 ## Demo

 Demo avialable at [Demo](http://socialmedia-mt.cba.pl/)
-- If you don't want to register can use:
+- If you don't want to register can use the following:
   - email: stefan.bocian@test.com
   - password: 123456